Isaltino Morais

-Isaltino Afonso Morais (born 29 December 1949) is a Portuguese jurist, gastronomic critic and politician.
+Isaltino Afonso Morais (born 29 December 1949) is a Portuguese jurist and politician.
 He is the current mayor of Oeiras and former Minister of Cities, Territorial Planning and Environment, between 2002 and 2003.

 From April 24, 2013, to June 24, 2014, he was detained, serving a sentence for crimes of qualified tax fraud and money laundering.

+In 2026, Morais, along with 22 other arguidos, was accused by Portugal's public persecution service of embezzlement and abuse of power after spending €150,000 of municipal funds on meals over the period of 2017 to 2025.